dpaiton/dpaiton.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Electrical Engineering, New Mexico Institute of Technology, 2011
-* Ph.D in Vision Science, University of California, Berkeley, 2019
+* Ph.D. in Vision Science, University of California, Berkeley, 2019

 Publications
 ======